BaguetteBoiTuna/NTPU/2024-10-09-foundations-of-deep-learning.md

 tags: []
 ---

-# Foundations of Deep Learning
+# Foundations of Deep Learning and Artificial Intelligence

 ## What is Deep Learning?